SoniaVivi/tweet-iguana/README.md

-# Tweet Downloader
+# Tweet iguana

-Tweet Downloader is a browser extension that adds a button to tweets to download all linked attachments.
+Tweet iguana is a browser extension that adds a button to tweets to download all linked attachments.

 **Supported Browsers**